Fairbrix-Team/fairbrix-0.8-coincontrol/README.md

 Fairbrix is the predecessor of Litecoin and the first foray into altcoin development by Charlie Lee, the future founder of Litecoin.
-Abandoned by Charlie Lee in 2013 prior to launching Litecoin, Fairbrix was re-discovered and revived in late 2023 by a voluntary team of long time crypto enthusiasts.
+Abandoned by Charlie Lee in 2013 prior to launching Litecoin, Fairbrix was re-discovered and revived in late 2023 by a voluntary team of long time crypto enthusiasts, with contributions from GeraldoNonKYC.

 This release represents their efforts to modernize Fairbrix and serves as the re-introduction of Fairbrix to the modern crypto world.